 For a first-hand look at how NASA is planning to use this technology, view the video to the right.
 It features the inventor of the capsule technology, Dr. David Loftus of Ames Research Center in California.

-We are a grant-stage biotechnology startup, which means it’s still early days.
+We plan to begin pre-clinical research by 2020, which means it’s still early days.
 Sign up below for updates on our progress, or contact us using the information to the right if you’d like to speak with us directly.
-CapCell Biologics is based in New York City but is already working throughout the United States, India, Spain, and Japan.

 Check back often as the site will be regularly updated in the coming weeks and months.